StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/merging.md

 ## Example: Merging a component

-Let's take the following example; we have three components that we create, all having the previous one as their parent span.
+Let's take the following example; we create three components, all having the previous one as their parent span.

 ```text
 Service Name: Parent Component